-Trump's financial industry watchdog just got grilled by Congress's newest members.
+Trump's financial industry watchdog just got grilled by Congress' newest members.
 It's pure gold.

 — AFR (@RealBankReform) March 7, 2019

 Rep. Rashida Tlaib (D-Mich.) posed a simple question, asking Kraninger whether she believes the organization she leads should exist at all.
 Kraninger did not directly answer yes.
-The question flicks back to Kraninger’s predecessor, Mulvaney, who as a congressman cosponsored legislation to eradicate the bureau, as well as several other proposals aimed at weakening the watchdog’s power.
+The question flicks back to Kraninger’s predecessor, Mulvaney, who as a congressman co-sponsored legislation to eradicate the bureau, as well as several other proposals aimed at weakening the watchdog’s power.
 A number of congressional Republicans share the view that the CFPB should not exist.
 (Rep. Alex Mooney, a West Virginia Republican, said as much during Wednesday’s hearing.)